 Regulation and oversight: Over 2020/21, as part of its ‘well led’ assessment of Trusts, CQC will place increasing emphasis on whether organisations have made real and measurable progress on equality, diversity and inclusion – and whether they are able to demonstrate the positive impact of this progress on staff and patients.

-Building confidence to speak up: By March 2021 NHS England and NHS Improvement will launch a joint training programme for Freedom to Speak Up Guardians and WRES Experts.
+Building confidence to speak up: By March 2021 NHS England will launch a joint training programme for Freedom to Speak Up Guardians and WRES Experts.
 We are also recruiting more BAME staff to Freedom to Speak Up Guardian roles, in line with the composition of our workforce.